kensho/git-pages/README.md

 * Install globally `npm install -g git-pages` to run as a CLI in any folder
 * Install as a dependency `npm install --save git-pages` to start as NPM script from another project

+## Serve single repo

+If you just need to pull a repo and statically serve a single file, use command line arguments.
+For example to serve the RevealJs presentation from https://github.com/kubawalinski/ndc2015-testjs you can execute this command

+    git-pages --repo git@github.com:kubawalinski/ndc2015-testjs.git --page slides-testjs.html

+Run `git-pages --help` to see all options and shortcuts.

 ## Configure

 Create `git-pages.configure.js` file that exports the configuration options, for example,